systemed/tilemaker/README.md

 ### Water shapefile

 Water data is usually loaded using shapefiles rather than from pbf data.
 Download shapefiles from somewhere like http://openstreetmapdata.com/data/water-polygons and specify the path in your config json file.
+Shapefiles need to be in WGS-84 (EPSG:4326) projection.
+Using GDAL/OGR:

+    ogr2ogr -t_srs EPSG:4326 Output.shp Input.shp

 During processing, the shapefile data is loaded into memory, so generating vector tiles for a large area is memory intensive.